saschazepter/hg-git/hggit/helptext/config.rst

 Control behavior of the Hg-Git extension.

+``worktree``
+  Create Git working tree for the Mercurial repository, and synchronize its checkout with Mercurial, when possible.
+Similarly, if a bookmark is active, Git will track the corresponding branch.

 ``mapsavefrequency``
   By default, hg-git only saves the results of a conversion at the end.
   Use this option to enable resuming long-running pulls and pushes.
 Set